TOBAR NA GAEDHILGE 1.13

 Searching may be restricted to any chosen subset of the texts of a collection, by deselecting temporarily individual texts or authors.

-Each collection has a pre-compiled index associated with it, made from the words found in the relevant books, and in which requests for words are looked up.
-The statistics just given for the collections refer to these indexes — indexes of words found in the Gaelic texts.
-This does not mean that the words in the index are exclusively Gaelic words; rather they will reflect faithfully what the Gaelic texts contain.
+Each collection has a pre-compiled index associated with it, made from the forms found in the relevant books, and in which requests for forms are looked up.
+The statistics just given for the collections refer to these indexes — indexes of forms found in the Gaelic texts.
+This does not mean that the forms in the index are exclusively Gaelic forms; rather they will reflect whatever the Gaelic texts contain, including borrowings, phrases and quotations in other languages.

-Much more detail will be given later about what may be found in the indexes.
+Much more detail will be given later about what forms may be found in the indexes.

 Figure 8: This is the program's opening screen, and the first task is to choose the desired collection and index.